tposney/midi-qol/README.md

   macro.CE CUSTOM Paralyzed
   ```

+  There several "traps" for use of @fields.
+If the effect is created on the actor via transfer effects or hand editing of the effect the @ fields refer to the actor which has the effect.

+  **If you are applying the effect via an item use** @ fields are ambiguous, should they refer to the caster or the target.
+There are reasons to have both interpreations, an ongoing saving throw should refer to the caster, e.g. ```saveDC=@attributes.spelldc```.
+Regeneration for example has appplyCondition=@attributes.hp.value > 0, which should refer to the target.

+  Effects transferred via item usage require DAE and use it's evaluation to resolve the problem.
+Fields written as simpel @ fields (``@attributes.spelldc``) ALWAYS refer to the caster.
+  If you want the @field to refer to the target that requires use of a DAE feature, ``##field`` will not be evaluated on the caster, but will be converted to an ``@field`` after the effect is applied to the target.
+The example ``appplyCondition=@attributes.hp.value > 0`` would be written ``appplyCondition=##attributes.hp.value > 0``.

 ## Bugs
 probably many however....
 * Language translations are not up to date.

 ## Notes For Macro writers
 For modules that want to call midi-qol it is easier than in minor-qol.
-Just call item.roll() or actor.useSpell, and if you pass an event via item.roll({event}) you can have key accelerators. (the meanings of shift/ctrl/alt will be interpreted using the speed rolls settings)
+Just call item.roll() and if you pass an event via item.roll({event}) you can have key accelerators. (the meanings of shift/ctrl/alt will be interpreted using the speed rolls settings)
 event.altKey: true => advantage roll
 event.crtlKey: true => disadvantage roll
 event.shiftKey: true => auto roll the attack roll